AMReX-Codes/amrex/Docs/sphinx_tutorials/source/Particles_Tutorial.rst

 Sometimes, it's useful to sort particles at a finer granularity than grids or tiles.
 In this Tutorial, each cell contains a list of particle indices that tell you which particles belong to that cell.
-This is useful, for example, in DSMC calculations, where you want to interact particles that are in the same cell as each other.
+This is useful, for example, in Direct Simulation Monte Carlo calculations, where you want to potentially interact particles that are in the same cell as each other.
 Every time the particles move, we check to see whether it's still in the same cell or not.
 If it isn't, we mark the particle as unsorted.
 We then call Redistribute() as normal, and then insert the unsorted particles into the proper cells.
 Care is taken so that, if the Redistribute call changes the order of the particles in the Container, the indices